Allan B. Polunsky Unit: History

 The Texas Board unanimously approved giving former Terrell Unit its current name, Allan B. Polunsky Unit, on July 20, 2001.
 The board also voted to rename the Ramsey III Unit in Brazoria County, Texas to the Terrell Unit.
 The former namesake, a Dallas insurance executive named Charles Terrell, requested the name change because he did not want his name associated with death row because of questions about the administration of the death penalty.
 In addition he reportedly was ambivalent regarding capital punishment.
 In exchange, the former Ramsey III Unit was renamed the Terrell Unit.

 In 2010, the TDCJ accused five men who were serving life sentences of attempting to break out of the unit.
 Robert Perkinson, author of Texas Tough: The Rise of America's Prison Empire, said in 2010 that Polunsky "probably" is "the hardest place to do time in Texas."
 Perkinson added that while the prison is not in a "gloomy" location and that the facility is not "dangerously dilapidated", the prison's "existential problem" is the fact that it is the state death row.

 In May 2013 Mother Jones magazine ranked Polunsky as one of the ten worst prisons in the US, based on Congressional testimony from former inmate Anthony Charles Graves (TDCJ Death Row#999127, released due to overturning of conviction on September 7, 2006) and research conducted by the magazine during a three-year period.

+In 2025, the unit saw two inmate on inmate homicides, one suicide, and one suspected drug overdose death in the span of two weeks.
+The deaths prompted a lockdown of the unit alongside eighteen other high security TDCJ units as part of a crackdown against violence and an influx of illegal drugs.

 As of 2014 the prison had 691 employees and 2,936 prisoners.
 As of that year there were 279 men on Polunsky's death row.